summerpinn/ds-eat-app/README.md

 2. npm install
 3. ng serve

-Project is deployed in Firebase (git include firebase configuration), Please let me know your firebase account so I can add you in the list and be able to deploy.
+Project is deployed in Firebase (firebase config is added to this project),
+Please let me know your firebase account so I can grant you the firebase project access.

 ## Development server